 The Self-Assessment Report gives a "substantial" mark for this commitment on level of completion.
 According to the Self Assessment Report, CSC acted upon 100 percent of public reports lodged via CCB, in 2015 and 2016.
 The feedback was forwarded to concerned agencies for action.
-The Terminal Report on Contact Center ng Byan for 2015 says that 86.78 percent of the total number of complaints had been resolved by the end of December 2015, while the remaining 13.22 percent were transactions lodged in the final days of December 2015, which the CCB team aimed to resolve during January 2016.
-As per interview with CSC, the 2015 backlogs have now been resolved, though no report has been prepared for 2016.
+The Terminal Report on Contact

+Center ng Byan for 2015 says that 86.78 percent of the total number of complaints had been resolved by the end of December 2015, while the remaining 13.22 percent were transactions lodged in the final days of December 2015, which the CCB team aimed to resolve during January 2016.2 As per interview with CSC3, the 2015 backlogs have now been resolved, though no report has been prepared for 2016.

 The Self-Assessment Report states that no increase in the number of agencies receiving the Seal of Excellence Awards has been reported because the 2016 Report Card Survey is still ongoing.
-As per interview, it is likely that the number of agencies awarded the Seal will go down because of the change in the criteria.
-In particular, the presence of strike out questions, which are questions on standards that if not present may automatically disqualify offices (as opposed to in the past when these standards were only graded), has made it hard to qualify for the Seal.
+According to CSC, in 2016, 1109 service offices were surveyed, with 140 services offices garnering excellent rating, 94 o the 140 excellent offices passed the 1st phase validation and will be subjected to the second phase in the 1st semester of 2017.4 As per interview,5 it is likely that the number of agencies awarded the Seal will go down because of the change in the criteria.
+In particular, the presence of strike out questions, which are questions on standards that if not present may automatically disqualify offices (as opposed to in the past when these standards were only graded), has made it hard to qualify for the Seal6.

-The Contact Center ng Bayan received a total of 27,073 items of feedback in 2015 through SMS (22,787), email (1,239) and calls (3,047).
+The Contact Center ng Bayan received a total of 27,073 items of feedback in 2015 through SMS (22,787), email (1,239) and calls $(3,047)^7$.
 This shows that there is public uptake.
 People are making use of available mechanisms to give feedback and almost all of the feedback receives a response.
 It is also interesting to note that the number of commendations in the feedback generated through CCB has increased from 77 in 2014 to 215 in 2016.